Rabia-Riaz05/analyze_my_password/README.md

-# A Python tool that analyzes the strength of your password and checks if it has been exposed in past data breaches using the HaveIBeenPwned API.
+# A CLI-based Python tool that analyzes the strength of your password and checks if it has been exposed in past data breaches using the HaveIBeenPwned API.

 # Features: